 If you want to improve something, you must be able to measure it.
 We have to suppose that you are selecting software to make your organization run better and more efficiently.
-While we will be obviously talking about reporting and analytics as part of software selection, I want to back up to talk about your organization first.
+While we will be talking about reporting and analytics as part of software selection, I want to back up and talk about your organization first.

 Reporting: The process of organizing data into informational summaries in order to monitor how different areas of a business are performing.

 Analysis: The process of exploring data and reports in order to extract meaningful insights, which can be used to better understand and improve business performance.

 Most software you find will definitely have reporting; ways to measure your data and compare trends in a daily, monthly or annual fashion.
 You want to find software that has reporting tools.
 These tools should be flexible and allow you to create and modify reports as the needs of your organization evolve.
 Truly exceptional software will give you ways to organize and modify the reports to start to extract useful insights (analysis).